 How Do I Ensure The Settlement Is Fair?

 To ensure that the Divorce Settlement Agreement is fair, the lawyers for each party will negotiate the terms of the agreement.
 For child support issues, the lawyers will use New Jersey Child Support Guidelines to determine the level of support needed in your individual case, the same way a judge would.
 For other property issues, New Jersey requires equitable distribution of marital assets, which means a fair division of property.
 There is room to negotiate which party gets which assets.
 A typical settlement agreement may go through several drafts before the final terms are agreed upon.

-If you need assistance with your NJ divorce, or require assistance with a divorce settlement agreement, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need assistance with your NJ divorce, or require assistance with a divorce settlement agreement, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.